-Looking at a map of Africa, you may be surprised (or confused!) to see that there are actually two countries that share the Congo name, both which border the Congo River.
-There is the Republic of the Congo, and then there is the Democratic Republic of the Congo.
-As we will see, there is much more than just the word “Democratic” that sets these two nations apart.
+If you look at a map of Africa, you may be surprised (or confused!) to see that there are two countries sharing the Congo name – both of which border the Congo River.
+They are the Democratic Republic of the Congo and the Republic of the Congo.
+However a lot more than just the word “Democratic” sets these two nations apart.

 Democratic Republic of the Congo

-Military units would force locals into producing rubber and other natural resources.
+Military units forced locals into producing rubber and other natural resources.
 Nearly half the population would die or be killed.
-In 1908, the Congo Free State was formally annexed by Belgium, becoming Belgian Congo.
+In 1908, Belgium formally annexed the Congo Free State where it became known as the Belgian Congo.